dayna199524/Eternity-Holdings-Ltd./README.md

 - [Bootstrap v5.0](https://getbootstrap.com/docs/5.0/getting-started/introduction/): Bootstrap Library used throughout the project for styling classes and responsiveness using the Bootstrap Grid System.

-- In order to create the drop down menus in the Features section of this ReadME I found the code [here](https://developer.mozilla.org/).
+- In order to create the drop down menus in the Features section of this README I found the code [here](https://developer.mozilla.org/).

 ### Content